rasika/tiser/README.txt

 -DOCUMENTATION
 ==============
-  Note: the tiSER starts with basic settings when no regular expression syntax.
+  Note: the tiSER starts with basic settings when no arguments are given.

 -Keyboard Shortcuts
 press CTRL+C to terminate server.

--Regular Expression Syntax
+-Arguments Syntax
   Wserver <port>

   <port> - Can give any port as web servers port.(port should be an integer).